-Reason is a Southern Oregon rock/pop/alternative band (with a western
+Reason is a Southern Oregon rock/pop/alternative band based around the

 songs of Scott Calamar (lead

 WWR blends east coast, west coast, and British-invasion

 musical influences to create original songs that are rich with visual

 imagery, wordplay, and unpredictably familiar melodies that stick with